Divorce Lawyers Serving the Treasure Coast & Martin County

 Filing for Divorce in Florida

 As a result, it’s important for parties to have their financial documents and paperwork in order prior to walking into any courtroom.
-In the legal world, we refer to these financial documents as “financial disclosure”, and it is one of the most important elements in a divorce.
-Financial disclosure can include paperwork related to the following:
+In the legal world, we refer to these financial documents as “financial disclosure,” and it is one of the most important elements in a divorce.
+Financial disclosure can include documentary evidence related to:

 - Children (such as medical or daycare expenses)